SeqExplorer/slurm_configuration/slurm_installation_info.md

 - `ps -ef | grep slurmctld; netstat -tulnp | grep 6817` to check whether the port is listed or not.
   - if `netstat` was not installed, install it by: `apt update && apt install net-tools -y`
 - Check firewall rules: `iptables -F`
 - Test connectivity from slurmd to slurmctld `scontrol ping`
+- Check wheterh `munge` is running `service munge status`

 #### Permissions: